LordMirex/WebDaddy/replit.md

 - No duplicate or confusing card displays
 - Proper spacing on admin pages for pagination visibility

+## Recent Changes (Dec 18, 2025)
+- Added **about.php** with company story, values, and 6 key benefits with schema markup
+- Added **contact.php** with multiple contact methods (WhatsApp, Email, Live Chat), business hours, and FAQ preview with schema markup
+- Updated header navigation to include About, Contact, and expanded SEO SiteNavigationElement schema
+- Updated mobile navigation menu for all new pages
+- Footer links updated to include About and Contact pages

 ## System Architecture

 ### UI/UX Decisions